vladborovtsov/Arduino-Programmer-via-HC-05/README.md

 - Keep holding the button, wait about 5 seconds
 - Unplug and re plug USB for reset from AT command mode

-If everything went well - after replug you should be able to to discover a bluetooth device named "ArduinoNano-Flasher".
+If everything went well - after replug you should be able to discover a bluetooth device named "ArduinoNano-Flasher".
 Also red led will be blinking fast on HC-05 module.